antonisstathis/MilitaryServicesDocs/BackEndDocs/UserPermission.md

-The methods of the java file UserPermission are used for an extra check except for the jwt token so that i can check if the requested row belongs to the user.
-In order to do so i use the schema in this mechanism.
-The user table has a foreign key which is the pk of the table soldiers and the table soldiers has a foreign key which is the primary key of the table unit and this way i can know with 100 per cent probability the unit of the user.
-Now any data that the user asks to be updated i check if they belong to the same unit as soldiers,services and generally all tables have a foreign key to the pk of the unit table.
-I just want the row asked to be a row that in this column has the id of the same unit with the user that sent the request.
-I do not need this extra check as the jwt token can not fail but the best practises impose this to be done as you never know.
-For example the private key is stolen with some way and the attacker is now in a position to produce a valid token or changes are done with new commits from another developer in the future and he broke somewhere the check if the jwt token is tampered or not.
+The UserPermission Class

+The methods in the UserPermission class provide an additional layer of security beyond the standard JWT token validation.
+Their purpose is to ensure that the requested data row truly belongs to the authenticated user.

+Mechanism and Database Relationships
+This verification is implemented using the database schema relationships:

+The user table contains a foreign key that references the primary key (PK) of the soldiers table.
+The soldiers table, in turn, contains a foreign key that references the primary key of the unit table.
+Through this chain of relationships, the system can determine with complete certainty which unit a given user belongs to.
+Whenever a user attempts to update data, the application performs a check to ensure that the requested record (e.g., from the soldiers, services, or any related table) belongs to the same unit as the authenticated user.
+This is done by verifying that the unit ID in the target record matches the unit ID of the user making the request.

+Purpose of the Extra Validation
+Although the JWT token validation alone should be sufficient for authentication, implementing this extra ownership check follows security best practices.
+It protects against potential edge cases such as: Token compromise — if the private key used to sign JWTs is ever stolen, an attacker could generate a valid token and gain unauthorized access.
+Future code changes — modifications by other developers could unintentionally weaken or bypass token integrity checks.
+By adding this validation step, the system ensures that even in such scenarios, users cannot access or modify data outside their own unit.